Contact

 Bdellovibrio bacteriovorus

-Our research group studies the predatory delta-Proteobacterium Bdellovibrio bacteriovorus.
+Our research group studied the predatory delta-Proteobacterium Bdellovibrio bacteriovorus.
 Bdellovibrio are tiny bacteria that naturally invade and eat the pathogenic bacteria that cause skin ulcer, burn & pressure sore infections in people, whilst not being infectious.
-Our long-term goals are to establish Bdellovibrio as a treatment for Gram-negative bacterial infections in humans, and in animals and plants.
-Our current lab team are Dr Carey Lambert, Dr Jess Tyson, Mr Rob Till, Mr Paul Radford and Mr Callum Clark.
-We are currently funded by the Wellcome Trust.
+Our lab has sadly had to close in November 2023 due to family illness and I retired to become Professor Emerita Dec 31st 2024.
+Iam currently working to complete research papers with my former lab colleagues.

 With our multidisciplinary approaches our lab's achievements include:

-• Identification of a group of prey-bacterial genes that are upregulated by Bdellovibrio attack.
-From these genes, identification of bacterial cell wall modifications key to predation of bacteria are studied in collaboration with Dr Andrew Lovering.
+- Identification of a group of prey-bacterial genes that are upregulated by Bdellovibrio attack.
+From these genes, identification of bacterial cell wall modifications key to predation of bacteria have been studied in collaboration with Prof Andrew Lovering at University of Bimrnigham.
+Those include cyclic di GMP signalling proteins, bacterial cell wall degrading and modifying proteins and adhesive proteins at the predator-prey interface.

 Bdellovibrio bacteriovorus

-Our research group studies the predatory delta-Proteobacterium Bdellovibrio bacteriovorus.
-Bdellovibrio are tiny bacteria that naturally invade and eat the pathogenic bacteria that cause skin ulcer, burn & pressure sore infections in people, whilst not being infectious.
-Our long-term goals are to establish Bdellovibrio as a treatment for Gram-negative bacterial infections in humans, and in animals and plants.
+Our research group studied the predatory delta-Proteobacterium Bdellovibrio bacteriovorus.
+Bdellovibrio are tiny bacteria that naturally invade and eat the Gramnegative bacteria in soil and water and including pathogenic bacteria that cause infections in people, whilst not themselves causing infections.

 With our multidisciplinary approaches our lab's achievements include:

-• Identification of a group of prey-bacterial genes that are upregulated by Bdellovibrio attack.
-From these genes, identification of bacterial cell wall modifications key to predation of bacteria are studied in collaboration with Dr Andrew Lovering.
+- Identification of a group of prey-bacterial genes that are upregulated by Bdellovibrio attack.
+From these genes, identification of bacterial cell wall modifications and adhesions, key to predation of bacteria are studied jointly with Prof Andrew Lovering.

-Mechanisms of Bacterial Invasion (Wellcome Investigator 2018-2023 Joint with Dr Andrew Lovering, University of Nottingham)
+Mechanisms of Bacterial Invasion (Wellcome Investigator 2018-2024 Joint with Prof Andrew Lovering, University of Birmingham Biosciences)

 Recent Projects